-Given the challenges that the District incurred, limited progress was made toward implementation of the LCAP plan.
-This is the first of a three year plan.
-The district was able to make small progress in MTSS/PBIS implementation, add additional hours in bilingual office support, provide counseling, begin the process of starting up new programs and clubs toward student engagement.
-This limited progress will allow for significant growth in year two and three as we work toward normalization of full time on-campus instruction without consistent staffing shortages or student absenteeism.
+Actions 2.6, 2.7, 2.9, 2.12, and 2.13 are still monitoring metrics to show effectiveness.
+Given the challenges that the District continues to incur, limited progress with these actions were made toward implementation of the LCAP plan.
+This is the second of a three year plan.
+This limited progress will allow for significant growth in year three as we work toward normalization of campus instruction without consistent staffing shortages or student absenteeism.